 - Policy, legislative and regulatory measures-enforcement and compliance

 Flora and fauna: Grasses are the dominating plants with scattered drought resistant thorny trees in the tropical grasslands.
-Badgers, fox, ass, zebra, antelope are found grazing on grasslands support the dairy and leather industries.
-Grasslands also support a large population of rodents, reptiles and insects.
+Badgers, fox, ass, zebra, antelope are found grazing on grasslands to support the dairy and leather industries.
+Grasslands also support a large population of rodents, reptiles, and insects.

 Importance of grassland